isomerpages/moe-dunmansec/_our-programmes/Character And Citizenship/Sexuality Education Overview.md

 <p style="text-align: justify;"><b>13.</b> Parents can contact the school at 6786-2668 or dunman_ss@moe.edu.sg for discussion or to seek clarification about the school’s Sexuality Education programme.</p>

-<p style="text-align: justify;"><b>14.</b> Parents, who wish to attend the school sexuality education programmes, should contact the school to make the necessary arrangements.</p>

 ### Secondary 1 to 5 Programmes

 * [Secondary 1](/sexuality-education/secondary-1/)